nghiant3223/handbook/dev/tech/kafka/concept.md

 - Consumers can choose when to commit offset
 - There are 3 delivery semantics:
-  - At most once:
-    - Offsets are committed as soon as the message is delivered
-    - If the message goes wrong, the message will be lost (it won't be read again)
-  - At least once:
-    - Offsets are committed after the message is processed
-    - If the processing goes wrong, the message will be read again
-    - This can results in duplication processing of message.
-Make sure the processing is idempotent (i.e. processing the message again won't impact the system)
+  - At most once: An at-most-once scenario happens when the commit interval has occurred, and that in turn triggers Kafka to automatically commit the last used offset.
+Meanwhile, let us say the consumer did not get a chance to complete the processing of the messages and consumer has crashed.
+Now when consumer restarts, it starts to receive messages from the last committed offset, in essence consumer could lose a few messages in between.
+  - At least once: At-least-once scenario happens when consumer processes a message and commits the message into its persistent store and consumer crashes at that point.
+Meanwhile, let us say Kafka could not get a chance to commit the offset to the broker since commit interval has not passed.
+Now when the consumer restarts, it gets delivered with a few older messages from the last committed offset.
   - Exactly once:
     - Can be achieved for Kafka => Kafka workflows using Kafka Stream API
     - For Kafka => External System workflows, use idempotent consumer

 ### Rebalance